AFARSIMON

 Shows:

-• Listening to Trees across the Jordan River.
-Prof. Olga Kisseleva`s solo exhibition.
-Lilia Chak participated in the exhibition in her video installations and photographs in frame of her PhD research in Sorbonne.
+- – Listening to Trees across the Jordan River.
+Group Exhibition.
 Negev Museum of Art, Beer-Sheva, Israel.
 Curator: Dr. Dalia Manor.

 Events: